Sohou08/Hadoop-Spark/file_format/compression/README.md

 ## 4. LZO (Lempel-Ziv-Oberhumer)

 Similar to Snappy, LZO provides modest compression ratios, but fast compression and decompression speeds.
-LZO is licensed under the GNU Public License (GPL).

 LZO supports splittable compression, which enables the parallel processing of compressed text file splits by your MapReduce jobs.
 LZO needs to create an index when it compresses a file, because with variable-length compression blocks, an index is required to tell the mapper where it can safely split the compressed file.
 LZO is mainly really desirable if you need to compress text files.